texas-mcallen-mission/key-indicator-system/braindump.md

 ## updateForm.js

-g
+Fairly obvious.

 ## Side Note: Using jsdoc

-You've asked me several times for markdown documentation, but I just can't.
-The info would be useless for Mission Presidents or APs, and it takes way too much time to go into enough detail for the devs.
-What JSDoc does is give the most important framework, which I think is enough for anyone like you or me to start having a play and figuring out the rest, and it takes almost no time to write.
+You've asked me several times for markdown documentation, but for what I'm doing, that doesn't really work.
+The info would be useless for Mission Presidents or APs, and it would take waaaaay too much time to go into enough detail for the devs.
+What JSDoc does is give the most important framework, which should be enough for anyone like you or me to start having a play and figuring out the rest, and it takes almost no time to write.
 VSCode and GAS both natively parse jsdoc for auto-suggestions and linting when editing .js files.
 However, you wanted external files containing the details, which is a bit more complex, but here's what I found.

 You need npm to install the program, so if you don't already have it, run `sudo apt install npm` from a wsl terminal.
 (Trying to get jsdoc to work on Windows was a nightmare.)
 You might want to `npm update` and `npm upgrade` (possibly in the reverse order) as well - I don't know the difference or really what they do, but it stopped yelling at me about package.json versions after I did, so I guess it worked.